nathanbuchar/electron-settings/README.md

     With electron-settings, you are not just setting keys like you would with local storage.
 Instead, you are working with a JSON object, and a key path is a string that points to a specific key within that object—essentially using object dot notation in string form.

-    For example, in the JSON object below the value at the key path `"foo.bar"` is `"baz"`.
+    For example, in the JSON object below the value at the key path `"foo"` is the object `{ bar: 'baz' }`, and the value at the key path `"foo.bar"` is the string `"baz"`.

     ```json
     {